thiagofnunes/Google-IT-Automation-with-Python-Professional-Certificate/README.md

 #### Error_Message.csv
 This CSV file contains the types of errors on the logs file and the number of each occurrence.

+## Automating Real-World Tasks with Python
+### scale_image.py
+#### Scale and convert images using PIL
+This script executes the assignment.
+It reads all the icons in the image folder, rotates it 90 degrees clockwise, resizes to 128x128 and saves it on a different folder: "/opt/icons/"